-Off-cycle students delayed in completing all required Phase III courses prior to the start of Phase IV may be allowed, under certain conditions, to enroll in selected Phase IV electives, which are longer than two weeks.
+Off-cycle students delayed in completing all required Clerkship courses prior to the start of the Post-Clerkship phase may be allowed, under certain conditions, to enroll in selected, non-clinical Post-Clerkship electives for up to 8 weeks.
 Qualifications and restrictions are defined in the table below:

-Eligibility Course Taking Restrictions 1.
-Be in good academic standing 1.
-Limit 4 th year elective course taking to no more than 2.
-Be off-cycle (i.e. delayed) and unable to 8 weeks. enroll in a clerkship due to limited 2.
-May not enroll for Sub-internships, away electives, availability or overlap of the schedule with or electives that are like Sub-Is (e.g., DH Career required ICC. elective in Emergency Medicine).
-The 3.
-Need no more than 8 weeks of clerkships determination of "like sub-Is" is at the discretion of to complete 3 rd year; however, for the OSL. enrollment in Research Electives, there is 3.
-Must receive approval from the OSL to schedule no restriction regarding how many weeks of courses.
+Eligibility Course Taking Restrictions Eligibility Be in good academic standing Be off-cycle (i.e. delayed) and unable to enroll in a clerkship, due to limited availability (e.g. parental leave, limited by recent surgery) but physically able to participate in other non-clinical courses Documented reason for being unable to participate in core clerkship Requested in writing to the Office of Student Life in a timely manner and approved by the Assistant Dean of the Post-Clerkship Curriculum Limit 4th year elective course taking to no more than 8 weeks.
+May not enroll in Acting Internships, away electives, or electives that are like Acting Internships (e.g., DH Career elective in Emergency Medicine).
+The determination of "like Als" is at the discretion of the Assistant Dean of the Post-Clerkship Curriculum.
+May not complete required 3rd year clinical curriculum simultaneously with 4th year electives.
+Must receive approval from the OSL to schedule courses.
 Student may not self-schedule.
-Phase 3 clerkships remain to be 4.
-No guarantee that a student will be enrolled in the completed. desired elective course.
-5. Must complete all required 3 rd year courses prior to taking the Clinical Practice Exam (CPE).
+No guarantee that a student will be enrolled in the desired elective course.
+Must complete all required core clerkship courses Once a year, the Office of Student Life will rep prior to taking the Clinical Practice Exam (CPE).